marie-mcgraw/teaching_examples/README.md

 # teaching_examples
-example notebooks for Hacky Hours, teaching, and other didactic activities
+example notebooks for Hacky Hours and other didactic activities